siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Update or Insert

-This operation first checks if a new event already has a matching event in the table.
-If a matchig event ec

 This allows you update if the event attributes already exist in the table based on a condition, or else insert the entry as a new attribute.